 - Doha International Trade Fair: The Doha International Trade Fair is an annual event in Qatar held at Qatar International Exhibitions Center, Doha.
-The one-week event involves participation of traders from across the globe.
+The one-week event involves the participation of traders from across the globe.
 The event has helped in promoting Qatar further as a tourist destination.

 - Garangao Children Festival: Garangao children festival is traditionally celebrated throughout the Middle East after breaking of the fast on the 14th of Ramadan and will be marked in Qatar with weeklong festivities.

-Annual Halal Hal Qatar Festival: The annual Halal Qatar Festival, which is held in the southern area of Katara cultural village every year in March, features animal husbandry, the practice of selectively raising and breeding livestock, their health and care.
+Annual Halal Hal Qatar Festival: The annual Halal Qatar Festival, which is held in the southern area of Katara cultural village every year in March, features animal husbandry, the practice of selectively raising and breeding livestock, their health, and care.

-- IAAF Diamond League: The IAAF Diamond League is a series of track and field event held from 2010 onwards at Qatar Sports Club Stadium in Doha.
+- IAAF Diamond League: The IAAF Diamond League is a series of track and field events held from 2010 onwards at Qatar Sports Club Stadium in Doha.
 The IAAF Diamond League is a precious asset for the IAAF and the League is now in its fifth season.

-Kite Festival: The International Kite Festival takes place in katara, Doha and attracts visitors from many international destinations with 2 days of frenziedly wind-driven flying, culture and art, both ground-based and air-based.
+Kite Festival: The International Kite Festival takes place in katara, Doha, and attracts visitors from many international destinations with 2 days of frenziedly wind-driven flying, culture, and art, both ground-based and air-based.

 - Losail International Circuit: Lusail International Circuit (also Losail International Circuit) is a motor racing circuit located on the coast, in the northern part of the municipality of Al Daayen, 23 km north of Doha.

 - The Qatar International Food Festival: The Qatar international food festival (QIFF) brings together the world’s best culinary cultures in an exceptional event that reflects Qatar’s diversity and thriving culture.
-The event showcases the world class hospitality and food services Qatar has to offer with a long weekend of gastronomic alfresco eating and drinking as well as family fun and entertainment.
+The event showcases the world-class hospitality and food services Qatar has to offer with a long weekend of gastronomic alfresco eating and drinking as well as family fun and entertainment.

 - National Day: on 18 December.
-A festival honouring Sheikh Jassem bin Mohammed bin Thani, considered the father of the country.
+A festival honoring Sheikh Jassem bin Mohammed bin Thani, considered the father of the country.
 The day is a national bank holiday, ending with spectacular fireworks displays in cities around the country.

 - The Emir’s GCC Camel Race: The biggest event in the camel-racing calendar, hundreds of participants and thousands of spectators flock to the Al Shahaniya camel-racing track, around 45 minutes drive north of Doha.